 mumbo-jumbo: rather it is acquired from the wisdom garnered by humans over the ages - and

-during a long time-frame; as well of course, through "formal" and post-graduate self-directed
+situations during a long time-frame, as well as through "formal" and post-graduate study.
+They

-You see, "recovery" and healing is a process: one that requires your active participation: you need
+"Recovery" and healing is a process: one that requires your active participation: you need to be

 "become whole"), it is necessary to get to the root of whatever is involved and deal with that.